nikil-ravi/scaffold-improvement/README.md

 4. Re-evaluation (run_swe_eval in src/evaluate.py):

-- Applies the new patch in a Docker container.
-- Re-runs the mock evaluation, producing results (e.g., resolved: True if the patch applies cleanly).
+- Runs the harness again with the generated patch on the same SWE-bench instances.
-- Saves results to output/improved/<model_name>_report.json and logs them.
+- Saves results to `output/<model_name>/` and logs them.